tinhnguyen20/breathe-cal/iterations/iter3-2.md

       I should be able to see the allergn details of the page (finished)

 As an allergy sufferer , in order to check allergens on the go, the application should have another view for mobile.

       Finished but unable to do testing because of driver.

+As an allergy sufferer, in order to personalize my experience with the application,

+I should be able to create/sign-in to my personal account (finished but only with google)

 Feature: Crowd_Sourcing